Chris Hill (DJ): Early DJ experience

 Hill's first residency was at The Cock public house in Orsett, Essex in the late 1960s where he would play jazz records.
 The Canvey Island Goldmine owner, Stan Barrett and manager Kenny Faulkner came to The Cock and offered Hill the residency.
-Hill stated: "They’d heard about me and when I started at The Goldmine on Canvey Island in November 1972, people there didn’t understand a ‘Soul’ night."
+Hill stated: "They'd heard about me and when I started at The Goldmine on Canvey Island in November 1972, people there didn't understand a "soul" night."

-In 1975–1976, he promoted his 'swing revival nights' playing the music of Count Basie, Jimmie Lunceford, Chick Webb and Benny Goodman.
+In 1975–1976, he promoted his 'swing revival nights', playing the music of Count Basie, Jimmie Lunceford, Chick Webb and Benny Goodman.
 During this short period, which was promoted by Hill, the Goldmine had a monopoly on GI uniforms and scarlet-lipped jive-dolls whilst promoting the music of Glenn Miller and those swing revival nights.
-Club goers followed the brief trend of 'swing fever' for a few months until it attracted the attention of The Sun newspaper, after which the trend ended returning to Soul, Funk, and Jazz.
+Club goers followed the brief trend of 'swing fever' for a few months until it attracted the attention of The Sun newspaper, after which the trend ended returning to soul, funk, and jazz.
 Attendees at the Goldmine swing nights included Sade and Siouxsie Sioux.

 Having completed a second stint back on Canvey's Goldmine in the early 1980s, Hill decided to quit the club scene in 1985 and concentrate on his Ensign duties with Sinéad O'Connor whom he had recently discovered.
 In 1987, he was offered a weekend job in Hamburg on Radio 107 and created SoulBeat.

 Hill was a key figure on the Brit funk scene of the late 1970s and early 1980s.
-He worked as a record company man behind many of the first Brit Funk tracks that would be central to the Brit Funk movement and launched many acts on the Ensign record label alongside the late Nigel Grainge who founded the label.
-Bands have included Light of the World and Incognito.
+He worked as a record company man behind many of the first Brit funk tracks that would be central to the Brit funk movement and launched many acts on the Ensign record label alongside the late Nigel Grainge who founded the label.
+Bands included Light of the World and Incognito.
 He also helped a number of tracks he championed cross over into the UK singles chart, including "Jazz Carnival" by Azymuth, Hi-Tension's "British Hustle" and Freeez's "Southern Freeez".

-Alexis Petridis has described him as "perhaps the scene’s biggest and most controversial name, with a divisive penchant for onstage wackiness".
+Alexis Petridis has described him as "perhaps the scene's biggest and most controversial name, with a divisive penchant for onstage wackiness".
 However Hill has also been praised by fellow DJ Gilles Peterson, who stated that he was "an amazing DJ" musically and said that he was the British equivalent of Larry Levan.
-His residency at the Lacy Lady saw the club hosting punk bands including The Clash, The Damned and Subway Sect alongside Hill playing krautrock and Afrobeat as well as jazz-funk and soul.
+His residency at the Lacy Lady saw the club hosting punk bands including the Clash, the Damned and Subway Sect alongside Hill playing krautrock and Afrobeat as well as jazz-funk and soul.
 Alongside his club work, Hill was a regular DJ on the soul pirate radio station Radio Invicta.